BillJr99/Ursinus-CS376/_pages/Assignments/asmt-shellscripting.md

 In this tutorial, we'll create a Bash script to monitor and alert about increases in CPU usage on a Linux system.
 We'll break down the process into simple steps, making it easy to understand even for beginners in Bash scripting.
 You will write a script that calculates the average CPU usage over all cores and checks if there's an increase beyond a predefined threshold compared to the previous minute.

 ## Prerequisites
-1. Access to a Linux system with standard command-line tools installed.
+1. Access to a Linux system with standard command-line tools installed (Windows users can install the [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install) for access to these tools).
-2. Basic familiarity with the Linux command line and Bash scripting.
+2. Basic familiarity with the Linux command line and Bash scripting, or completion of [this Bash Scripting tutorial](https://linuxconfig.org/bash-scripting-tutorial).

 ## Step 1: Creating a Shell Script